Marken-Foo/variants-site/content/timeless/retro-guide/introduction-to-retros.md

 ## OK, how do I solve these retros then? ##

-Ah, there's the rub.
-Solving retros is a skill that's not easily explained in a few paragraphs.
-Even the solutions for each retro would take quite a few words to fully lay out, even with the background knowledge in place.
+Solving retros is all about logical reasoning.
+It's a skill that can be learnt, but isn't easily explained in just a few paragraphs.
+Writing full solutions for each retro would take many words to fully lay out, even with the background knowledge in place -- but after getting a little experience solving, we never really need that level of detail.

 For now, there is an excellent [introductory article by Nikolai Beluhov](https://www.chessproblem.net/viewtopic.php?t=429), who is himself an outstanding composer of retros.
-Through many thoroughly explained examples and problems, it leads the reader to discover and acquire the skills needed to solve retros.
+Through many thoroughly explained examples and exercises, you can discover and acquire the skills needed to solve retros yourself.

 On this site, I will likewise attempt to give an introduction to this art, and eventually prepare you to understand the solutions to the problems presented above.

+[^1]: Actually, we need some conventions to deal with en passant and castling: these are stated in detail in [the Codex for Chess Composition](https://www.wfcc.ch/1999-2012/codex/), and can be slightly oversimplified to "en passant is illegal unless it can be proven otherwise" and "castling is legal unless it can be proven otherwise."

 {{< series-nav home="introduction-to-retros.md" next="your-first-retro.md" >}}